wso2/open-healthcare-docs/en/docs/old-content/fhir-mapping-templates/fhir-mapping-templates-overview.md

 # Overview

-WSO2 Open Healthcare facilitates to pre generate the integration projects based on the [FHIR Implementation Guides](https://wiki.hl7.org/FHIR_Implementation_Guides).
+WSO2 Healthcare Solution facilitates to pre generate the integration projects based on the [FHIR Implementation Guides](https://wiki.hl7.org/FHIR_Implementation_Guides).
 Each implementation guide provides a set of profiles that are extended from FHIR resources and cover a certain use case.

 ![overview]({{base_path}}/assets/img/learn/fhir-mapping-templates/intro.png)